lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 If there is a function called on the account and the function does not exist, the fallback function lookup an address stored under the data key attached above and forwards the call to it with the value of the `msg.sender` and `msg.value` appended as extra calldata.

+If the data stored is just 20 bytes, representing an address, or 21 bytes with the boolean set to false (anything other than `0x01`), the extension will be called without sending the value received to the extension.

+If the data stored is 21 bytes with the boolean set to true (strictly `0x01`), the extension will be called with sending the value received to the extension.
+(Does not change that the value MUST be appended to the call)

 Check the [**LSP17Extension Specification** section in LSP17-ContractExtension](./LSP-17-ContractExtension.md#lsp17extendable-specification) and [LSP2-ERC725YJSONSchema] for more information.

 ### Graffiti

 Graffiti refers to the arbitrary messages or data sent to an **LSP0-ERC725Account** contract that do not match any existing function selectors, such as `execute(..)`, `setData(..)`, etc. These bytes, often carrying a message or additional information, are usually not intended to invoke specific functions within the contract.

 When the account is called with specific bytes that do not match any function selector, it will first check its storage to see if there are any extensions set for these function selectors (bytes).
 If no extension is found, the call will typically revert.
 However, to emulate the behavior of calling an Externally Owned Account (EOA) with random bytes (which always passes), an exception has been made for the `0x00000000` selector.

 When the account is called with data that starts with `0x00000000`, it will first check for extensions.
 If none are found, the call will still pass, allowing it to match the behavior of calling an EOA and enabling the ability to send arbitrary messages to the account.
 For example, one might receive a message like "This is a gift" while sending native tokens.

 Additionally, it is possible to set an extension for the `0x00000000` selector.
 With this custom extension, you can define specific logic that runs when someone sends graffiti to your account.
 For instance, you may choose to disallow sending graffiti by reverting the transaction, impose a fee for sending graffiti, or emit the graffiti on an external contract.
 This flexibility allows for various use cases and interactions with graffiti in the LSP0ERC725Account contracts.